MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 09. [Super Programmer 3](09.SuperProgrammer3.cpp)
 As we don't need to check divisibility by all even numbers after checking by 2, the same goes for 3.
-So, now we are checking divisibility by only the odd numbers that are not multiple of 3.
+So, now we are checking divisibility by only the odd numbers those are not multiple of 3.

 ``` SuperProgrammer3.cpp
 bool isPrime (int number) {